 This Instrument establishes multiple geographic service areas ("Service Areas"), specifically 17 Aquatic Resource Service Areas and 12 Vernal Pool Service Areas, which spans 37 counties and 65,000 square miles.
 In the 17 Aquatic Resource Service Areas, Credits are available for permitted Impacts to wetlands (excluding vernal pools), other Waters of the U.S., and Waters of the State, and other aquatic resources including threatened or endangered anadromous fish ("Aquatic Resource Credits").
-In the 12 Vernal Pool Service Areas, Credits are available for permitted Impacts to vernal pools ("Vernal Pool Service Areas, Credits are available for Aquatic Resource Service Areas and Vernal Pool Credits").
+In the 12 Vernal Pool Service Areas, Credits are available for permitted Impacts to vernal pools ("Vernal Pool Credits").
 Detailed descriptions and maps of the Aquatic Resource Service Areas and Vernal Pool Service Areas are set forth in Exhibit B.